JosephusPaye/Keen-UI/README.md

 Keen UI is a [Vue.js](http://vuejs.org) UI library with a simple API, inspired by Google's [Material Design](https://material.io/guidelines).

-<small>_Keen UI is **not** a CSS framework.
+<sub>_Keen UI is **not** a CSS framework.
 Therefore, it doesn't include styles for a grid system, typography, etc. Instead, the focus is on interactive components that require Javascript.
-You should be able to use Keen UI with any page layout, structure, or CSS framework._</small>
+You should be able to use Keen UI with any page layout, structure, or CSS framework._</sub>

 ## Documentation and demo